Session 2

 The Objectives of the Paris Agreement

-The Paris Agreement sets a double objective of holding "the increase in the global average temperature to well below 2°C" and "pursue efforts to limit to +1,5°C".
+The Paris Agreement sets the twofold objective of keeping "the increase in the global average temperature to well below 2°C" and "pursuing efforts to limit to +1.5°C".

 Remaining Carbon Budget